-*410 Grant a ten-year property tax exemption to Station Place LLC for
+*410 Grant a ten-year property tax exemption to Station Place LLC for new multiple-unit

 housing on the southwest portion of the block bounded by NW 9th